bjornharvold/bearchoke/README.md

 * 2014-10-16 - 0.0.1 Initial version

+## New features in 0.0.3

+* MixPanel integration.
+If you have a MixPanel account and you set you MixPanel api token in development.json, you will see registration and login events going through.
+* More test on the Java side.

 ## New features in 0.0.2

 * Custom MongoDb user provider / authentication implementation using CQRS.